 We use market data and industry forecasts and projections throughout this prospectus, and in particular in the sections captioned "Prospectus Summary," "Industry Overview" and "Business."
 We have obtained the market data from certain third-party sources of information, including publicly available industry publications and subscription-based publications, including IHS Markit-Global PV Tracker Market Report-2020 (June 30, 2020), IHS Markit-PV Installations Tracker-Q2 2020 (June 19, 2020), BloombergNEF-U.S. Wind and PV Capex by Region (April 8, 2020), BloombergNEF-Global Capex Benchmark, Utility-Scale PV (April 28, 2020), BloombergNEF-1H 2020 LCOE Update (April 28, 2020), BloombergNEF-2Q 2020 Global PV Market Outlook (May 20, 2020), DNV GL-SmarTrack Field Testing Validation (May 21, 2020) and TÜV Rheinland PTL-Risk and Economic Analysis on Two Tracker Architectures (September 8, 2017).
-Industry forecasts are based on industry surveys and the preparer's expertise in the industry, and there can be no assurance that any of the industry forecasts are based on data (including third-party data), models and experience of various professionals and are based on various assumptions, all of which are subject to change without notice.
+Industry forecasts are based on industry surveys and the preparer's expertise in the industry, and there can be no assurance that any of the industry forecasts will be achieved.
+We believe these data are reliable, but we have not independently verified the accuracy of this information.
+Any industry forecasts are based on data (including third-party data), models and experience of various professionals and are based on various assumptions, all of which are subject to change without notice.
 While we are not aware of any misstatements regarding the market data presented herein, industry forecasts and projections involve risks and uncertainties and are subject to change based on various factors, including those discussed under the heading "Risk Factors."